roboconf/swagger-ui/readme.md

 Must start with `http://roboconf.net/` or `http://localhost`.

 At the beginning, we hoped we could reference directly swagger.json files from Maven repositories.
-But we face CORS issues in web browsers.
+But we faced CORS issues in web browsers.

 If the URL contains the **rest** sequence of characters, then it is considered to display the documentation for the REST API.
 Otherwise, it will display read special elements that are specific for our web socket.